-It is recommended to install exhaust termination higher than air intake to prevent moisture from entering intake pipe.
+It is recommended to install exhaust termination higher than air intake to prevent moisture and flue gases from entering intake pipe.

 Vertical Vent Installation

 Improper vent installation can result in death, personal injury, product damage, and/or poor performance.

 Only Rheem-approved AND for Canada it has tube ULC S636 approved termination and parts must be used during installation.